 Buy on the dip?

 Advertising company WPP(LSE: WPP) may be another stock to buy on the dip.
 The stock is down 11.6% over the past week, as the company warned that growth would slow this year.

 Organic net sales growth for 2017 is expected to fall to around 2%, down from 3.1% last year, due to the slow global growth environment and weak business investment.
 Trading conditions in the UK market is proving to be particularly difficult following the Brexit vote of last June, with like-for-like revenues down 2.6% in the last quarter of 2016.

 But despite the impact of slowing growth in the short-term, I reckon, like many City analysts, that the business has what it takes to create long-term shareholder value.
 Supported by its expansion into fast-growing markets and digital media, underlying earnings is forecast to grow 12% and 7% in 2017 and 2018, respectively.

 Moreover, WPP is highly cash generative, with the company producing more than £1.5bn in free cash flow last year.
 The company increased its dividend by 26.7% this year, which implies that the stock currently trades at a yield of 3.3%.
 And with the dividend payout ratio currently at around 50%, there's plenty of scope for further dividend growth down the line.

-Peter Stephens owns shares of Standard Life and Vodafone.
-The Motley Fool UK has no position in any of the shares mentioned.
+Jack Tang has no position in any shares mentioned.
+The Motley Fool UK has recommended Imperial Brands.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.